 You need water to regulate body temperature and to provide the means for nutrients to travel to your organs and tissues.
 Water also helps transport oxygen to your cells, removes waste, and protects your joints and organs.

 Taking in too litter water or losing too much water leads to dehydration.
 You lose water through urination, respiration, and by sweating, and you lose more water when you're active than when you're sedentary.

 Diuretics, such as caffeine pills, certain medications and alcohol may increase the amount of water your body loses.
 Lost fluids must be replaced by the fluids in the foods you eat and the beverages you drink.

 At least twenty percent of the water you need comes from the foods you eat.
 The rest comes from the beverages you drink.
-Some experts believe you can estimate the amount of water you need by taking your weight in pounds and dividing that number in half.
-That gives you the number of ounces you should to drink each day.
+One method of determining your need for water is by taking your weight in pounds and dividing that number in half.
+This gives you the number of ounces you should to drink each day.

 Armstrong LE, Pumerantz AC, Roti MW, Judelson DA, Watson G, Dias JC, Sokmen B, Casa DJ, Maresh CM, Lieberman H, Kellogg M. "Fluid, electrolyte, and renal indices of hydration during 11 days of controlled caffeine consumption."
 Int J Sport Nutr Exerc Metab.
 2005 Jun;15(3):252-65.